ionic-team/getting-started-iv-vue/README.md

 - Add a button to clear the vault by calling `clearVault()` on click
 - Display the current value of `vaultExists` in a `div` just like we are currently showing `session` and `vaultIsLocked`

 ## Conclusion

+**Code Challenge:** Now that we have the infrastructure in place, add support for setting the Vault Locking Mechanism to "Both" in addition to using just biometrics or just the system PIN.

+## Conclusion